 DigitalTF modulates phase-synchronous to the mains frequency with extreme timing accuracy.
 As such, it also uses the timing of the mains itself to improve SNR, again distancing its performance from conventional ripple control.

-The carrier frequency is 150 or 180Hz, 3 times the mains frequency.
+The carrier frequency is 150/180Hz or 300/360Hz, 3-6 times the mains frequency.
 DigitalTF can encode all 3 phases of the mains wiring with one single transmitter and coupler, an LV toroid transformer.
 This coupler is positioned over the Neutral wire in a TN-S system or all 3 phase wires in a TN-C system.

 Bit coding is more contemporary as well, using typical digital broadcast methods.
 This opposed to conventional ripple control, where TonFrequenz in an asynchronous timing sequence has to define the Zeroes and Ones.
 Again DigitalTF performs vastly better than conventional ripple control, further improving the signal-to-noise ratio.